aws-samples/amazon-ivs-ugc-platform-web-demo/README.md

 ![Send stream actions architecture](screenshots/architecture/send-stream-actions.png)

+#### Monetize affiliate links (Amazon Product stream action)

+With the Amazon Product stream action enabled (see [Stream overlay configuration section](#stream-overlay-configuration)), through [Amazon OneLink](https://affiliate-program.amazon.com/resource-center/onelink-launch), you can best earn money via product affiliate links by redirecting international traffic to the appropriate Amazon store for their location, increasing the likelihood that they will make a purchase.
+To get started:

+1. Sign up for Amazon Associates: To use Amazon OneLink, you need to be an [Amazon Associate](https://associates.amazon.ca/).
+If you're not already signed up, go to the Amazon Associates website and create an account.

+2. Enable OneLink: Once you've signed up for Amazon Associates, go to the OneLink section of your account dashboard and enable OneLink for your account.

+3. To track a channel, you must first obtain the channel's `trackingId` (ex.
+Xzhsymq-20).
+To locate it, you can simply go to the channel's DynamoDB table (in the AWS console), locate the channel of interest and copy and paste the `trackingId` into Amazon OneLink.
+Note: the id is composed of the channel's id followed by the region code (productLinkRegionCode) that was set on stack deployment.

+3. Test your links (by clicking the Buy now button) to make sure they are redirecting to the correct Amazon store for the visitor's location.

+4. Monitor your earnings: Keep track of your earnings through the Amazon Associates dashboard.
+You can see how many clicks and purchases you've received from each Amazon store.

 ### Settings Page

 From the settings page (`/settings`), registered users can select a profile color, change their avatar and profile banner, get and update their account information or delete their account.
 Deleting an account will delete its associated resources (IVS channel and IVS chatroom).
+A "Go live from web" button in the stream settings section allows for quick access to the stream manager page, where users can start their live stream.

 ![Settings page](screenshots/features/settings-page.png)